markdown-all-in-one/docs/docs/project-management/docs/labels.md

 This is a special label recognized by GitHub.
 Do not change its name.

+In theory, it should be called `Needs-Help`.

 ## `Issue-*`

 Indicates the type of an issue.

 Only applies to issues.

+These labels have distinct colors, so that they can be told from each other at a glance.

 * `Issue-Bug`: Something isn't working.
 * `Issue-Feature`: New feature requests, or enhancement of existing features.